Heat Pump vs. Electric Furnace

 When the metal starts to melt, it flows down into the reservoir.

-Resistance furnaces are used mainly for melting aluminum and its alloys and for low-melting temperature metals.
+Resistance furnaces are primarily used for melting aluminum and its alloys, as well as for low-melting-point metals.

-The followings are the pros and cons of an electric furnace:
+The following are the pros and cons of an electric furnace:

 Pros